AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

    - To be more precise, the accessibility rules detect that :ada:`A2` is an access object of a type that has a longer lifetime than :ada:`I_Var_2`.

-At first glance, this last accessibility rule might seem too strict, as both :ada:`A2` and :ada:`I_Var_2` have the same lifetime |mdash| so nothing bad could occur when dereferencing :ada:`A2`.
+At first glance, this last accessibility rule may seem too strict, as both :ada:`A2` and :ada:`I_Var_2` have the same lifetime |mdash| so nothing bad could occur when dereferencing :ada:`A2`.
 However, consider the following change to the code: